1. Introduction – what is good tone?

 3. How to achieve good tone

 Most oboe players are able to produce uniquely beautiful tones with some work and experimentation.
-However, there are a very few people whose embouchures are not conductive to good tone, likely due to lack of lip coverage.
-Here is a discussion of the variables in creating a good tone: Air support, Embouchure, Vibrato, The reed and instrument, and Body use:
+Here is a discussion of the variables in creating a good tone: air support, embouchure, vibrato, the reed and instrument, and body use:

 Tension, which can lead to stiff tone, often happens because of air management issues.
 This tension is either because of not exhaling often enough, or using too much effort to push the air out.
 In the former situation, it is important to practice exhaling, marking specific spots to do so in the music if necessary.
 If the latter is the case, it may be that an easier reed would be helpful.
 And an awareness that there are many muscles around the trunk and pelvis area that can share the work pushing the air out rather than focusing just on the front abdominal region.
 For more detail, see Stephan Caplan’s book The Breathing Book for Oboe.